Upcoming event

 Excel London

-Data Centre World (DCW) London is almost here, and the RED Design team is ready to join one of the industry's most important gatherings for digital infrastructure professionals.
+Data Centre World (DCW) London is almost here, and the RED Engineering Design team is ready to join one of the industry's most important gatherings for digital infrastructure professionals.

 Taking place on 4-5 March 2026, the event will bring together key players to discuss the challenges defining this moment: AI-driven demand, energy resilience, regulatory pressure, and the ongoing push toward decarbonisation.

-For RED, it's an opportunity to share how we're approaching these challenges across live projects, engage directly with those delivering infrastructure at scale, and contribute to the conversations shaping the future of Data Centre design.
+For RED, it's an opportunity to share how we're approaching these challenges across live projects, engage directly with those delivering infrastructure at scale, and contribute to the conversations shaping the future of data centre design.

 Our team will be on the ground throughout the event, ready to discuss everything from energy optimisation and modular design to compliance frameworks and sustainable MEP strategies.